anlztrk/uzlatn/README.md

 ## ✨ Features

 ### ✔ Follows the Official Uzbek Latin Alphabet
-The layout implements the standard O‘zbek lotin alifbosi without deviations or substitutions.
+The layout implements the standard Uzbek Latin alphabet without deviations or substitutions.
 In particular, the letters **Oʻ**, **Gʻ**, and the modifier letter **ʼ** use the correct Unicode characters:

 | Letter | Unicode | Notes |